usdot-fhwa-stol/carma-builds/README.md

 ### TODO

-* Dependency management - dev vs non-dev, mapping
+* Dependency management - dev vs non-dev, mapping - May be good?
 * Get exact version versus latest
 * Shared License - cannot currently put copyright in a Debian package with CPack
 * Do not use underscores in project names - https://wiki.debian.org/DebianPackageInformation